ptabasso2/springtest4/README.md

-## Activity #6: Manual tracing covering inter-processing communication using the `tracer.inject()/extract()` idioms for context propagation ==== WIP =======
+## Activity #6: Manual tracing for inter-process communication and context propagation using the opentracing's tracer.inject()/extract() methods ==== WIP =======

 ### Goal of this activity (`06` branch)

-So far we have been able to explore the different scenarios that allow us to understand how spans and traces are generated.
+So far we have been able to explore different scenarios that allow us to understand how spans and traces are generated.
-Our code was exposing a single endpoint and will then invoke methods used to outline the tracing techniques.
+Our code was originally exposing a single endpoint and would then invoke methods to outline various tracing techniques.

-In ths activity we will focus on inter-process communication and context propagation across services.
+In ths activity we will focus on **inter-process communication** and **context propagation** across services.
 This happens when an upstream service initiates a request that will then be processed by a downstream service.

-For the sake of simplicity we will cover this use case by simply relying on a single service that exposes two endpoints (This instead of having two distinct services each exposing a single endpoint).
+For the sake of simplicity we will address this use case by relying on a single service that exposes two endpoints (Instead of having two distinct services each exposing a single endpoint).
-The first endpoint will be the one hit by the user request.
+The first endpoint will be hit by the user request.
 The corresponding method will execute some instructions and will in turn issue the request toward the second endpoint.

 In order to do so we will start with a simple implementation in our Controller class:
-Two spring handlers named `upstream()` and `downstream()` that will be mapping respectively the two endpoints (`/Upstream` and `/Downstream`)
+Two spring handlers named `upstream()` and `downstream()` mapping respectively the two endpoints (`/Upstream` and `/Downstream`)

 We will then add the necessary code to make the context propagation work.